Lock's Quest: Gameplay

 Lock's Quest is a real-time strategy game, incorporating tower defense gameplay elements.
-The battlefield, viewed from an isometric perspective, is displayed on the DS's bottom screen.
+The battlefield, viewed from an isometric perspective, is displayed on the DS's lower screen.
+The upper screen shows an overall map with locations of defences and enemies, as well as the remaining time in the battle.

 Combat is divided into two phases, Build and Battle.
-During the Build phase, the player has a limited amount of time and resources to construct defenses, which consist of walls, towers, cannons, machines, and traps.
-Once the Build phase ends, the Battle phase begins.
+During the Build phase, the player has a limited amount of time and resources to construct defences, which consist of walls, towers, cannons, machines, and traps.
+Gates also allow Lock to move through defensive walls.
+Constructing defences consumes Source, which Lock can regain by defeating enemies.